ucll-scripting/exercises/01-basic-python/05-strings/02-generate-git-script/explanations.md

 ## Multiline strings

 The exercise expects you to produce a multiline string.
-While it is certainly doable put everything into a long string using `\n` to separate lines, this approach is unacceptably prone to errors.
+While it is certainly doable to put everything into a long string using `\n` to separate lines, this approach is unacceptably prone to errors.
 Instead, we insist on having the ability to drop the string as-is directly into our code with minimal modifications.